 The Home Depot Foundation's "Aprons in Action" contest runs through March 31 at www.facebook.com/homedepotfoundation.

 Each month during the yearlong competition, the foundation will select four veteran-focused organizations to compete for the monthly prize.
-In May, all 11 monthly winners will compete in the contest's final round for a $250,000 grand prize.
-The organizations that earn the second and third most votes will win $150,000 and $100,000, respectively.

 "The Aprons in Action program is a fun way for us to support the organizations that help our nation's heroes," said Kelly Caffarelli, president of The Home Depot Foundation.